SpotlightKid/nexus-challenge.osamc.de/pages/index.md

 **What:**

 1. Make a music track, adhering to the following rules:
-    1. The track should be *in-the-style-of* a well-known artist or song of your chosing (but not a cover, remix or blatant copy).
+    1. The track should be *in-the-style-of* a well-known artist or song of your choosing (but not a cover, remix or blatant copy).
     2. It must incorporate a recording of a physical sound source, which *you made yourself* (e.g. you playing an instrument or singing, or a field recording, etc.).